 - Use plenty of protein-rich, hair strengthening products to help restructure the cuticle layer

 - Do your final rinse with cold water to close the cuticles and help maintain moisture

 - Try a multi-step routine by layering several products

 - Seal the moisture in with a serum

-- Low porosity - Low porosity hair suffers the opposite issue.
+- Low porosity - Low porosity hair suffers the opposite issue to high.
 Whilst it can be difficult to get moisture into the tightly packed cuticles of this type, once it’s in there it becomes difficult for it to leave, making the hair more hydrated.

 - Medium porosity - Medium porosity hair sits in the middle of these two types.
 Its cuticles are looser than low, but tighter than high.
 This in-between means that moisture can more easily move into the hair and leaves at a slower rate.